-Winter time is the time of year where we are in close proximity with others because we tend to stay indoors more.
+Winter time is the time of year when we are in close proximity to others because we tend to stay indoors more.
 That being said, we are more likely to spread our germs to others and vice versa.

 Washing your hands often can help prevent the spread of germs and keep you healthy.
-Other ways to avoid coming in contact with germs is to keep a container of sanitizing cloths with you so you can wipe down door knobs, grocery cart handles, and even condiment containers at restaurants before handling them.
+Another way to avoid coming in contact with germs is to keep a container of sanitizing cloths with you so you can wipe down door knobs, grocery cart handles, and even condiment containers at restaurants before handling them.

 The acupuncture point that we suggest catering to is Du 14.
 It helps regulate blood circulation and can also strengthen the outer defense layers of the skin and muscle to prevent the intrusion and duration of germs and viruses.

 Du 14 is a crucial point that is used to release the Exterior and treat Wind-Heat.

 Applying Traditional Chinese Medicine to your active lifestyle is beneficial for your health and should be made a priority.